Bean-to-Bar

 Plea for more enjoyment

 We have the privilege of being able to decide what ends up on our plates.
 And we should use this freedom of choice!
-For the sake of our health, for the sake of the climate, for the sake of diversity... and for the sake of enjoyment.
-Try new things, browse markets, visit a farm, cook something completely different, drink craft beer, eat farro and nibble on really good chocolate. 💛
+For the sake of our health, for the sake of the climate, for the sake of diversity… and for the sake of enjoyment.
+Try new things, browse markets, visit a farm, cook something completely different, drink craft beer, eat farro and snack on really good chocolate. 💛

 Great reading recommendation for everyone who loves food and is interested in sustainable consumption: "Bread, Wine and Chocolate: The Slow Loss of Foods We Love" by Simran Sethi.